-Course Goals We will learn fundamental techniques for numerical analysis with computers.
+[Course Goals] We will learn fundamental techniques for numerical analysis with computers.
 Specifically, we aim at obtaining the following four techniques.
 (1) Understanding algorithm for numerical analysis, (2) Coding techniques (3) Methodology of data analysis, and (4) writing ability.

 Theme Class number of times Description We will explain contents of exercises on numerical simulations and introduce Guidance 1 staffs and teaching assistants.
 We will further explain how to use computers in the computer room and account.
-How to write an 1 We will study how to write an effective report. effective report 1 we will study now to write an effective report.
+How to write an 1 We will study how to write an offective report effective report 1 We will study how to write an effective report.
 Numerical We will study the basic of numerical calculations and numerical integration differentiation and 4 methods.
-4 (a) Runge-Kutta method integration method (b) Simpson's rule.
-Statistics and 6 We will study fundamental methods which we need in data analysis. statistical tests (a) Statistical hypothesis test, statistical tests (b) Regression analysis.
-We will study the method for solving linear equations of sparse matrices and Numerical solution of 8 nonlinear equations. equations o (a) Newton's method (b) Krylov subspace method(conjugate gradient method, BiCG method) We will study the basic of Monte Carlo method which is a statistical method for Monte Carlo method 8 simulating complex systems. (a) Markov Chain Monte Carlo method.
-Check for students' 2 Based on reports, we will take supplementary lessons to understand contents of this understanding exercise.
+4 (a) Euler method, Runge-Kutta method integration method (b) trapezoidal rule, Simpson's rule.
+We will study the basic of Monte Carlo method which is a statistical method Monte Carlo method 6 for simulating complex systems. (a) Markov Chain Monte Carlo method.
+Diffusion equation o We will study an explicit Euler method and Crank - Nicolson method for a Diffusion equation 8 one-dimensional diffusion equation and a reaction-diffusion equation.
+Statistics and We will study fundamental methods which we need in data analysis.
+8 (a) Statistical hypothesis test, statistical tests (b) Regression analysis.
+Check for students' 2 Based on reports, we will take supplementary lessons to understand contents of understanding 2 this exercise.

-【Textbook 】Not in particular. hand out.
+[Textbook] Not in particular. hand out.

+[Textbook(supplemental)] [1] SUCHI KEISAN NO JOSHIKI J (Author: Masao Iri and Yoritake Fujino,

+Kyoritsu)

-【Textbook(supplemental)】[1]「HANPUKUHO NO SURI」(Author:Masaaki Sugihara and Kazuo Murota, Iwanami) 【Prerequisite(s)】Under the UNIX operating system, students have to edit a file, code and test C programs, make reports and graphs, and print them.
+[Prerequisite(s)] Under the UNIX operating system, students have to edit a file, code and test C programs, make reports and graphs, and print them.
+BYOD.